-Not all health supplements work the same way, there are different methods of treatment by which nutrients can be used to affect your health.
-The first step is knowing which type of treatment you're looking for.
+Not all health supplements work the same way.
+Essentially, there are 3 different methods by which nutrition can be used to affect your health, hence 3 distinct types of supplement:

 What they are: Either single or multi-nutrient formulas designed to treat or avoid deficiency by supplementing your normal dietary intake.

 How to spot them: Single or multi-ingredient products featuring EFSA-approved claims such as vitamins, multivitamins, omega oils & minerals.

 Who they are for: Very few diets are perfectly balanced, hence a variety of people can benefit from fortifying their diet.
 Older adults, those with busy lifestyles & people with digestive or auto-immune conditions are most likely to require extra support.

 Advantages: Safe & well researched - these supplements can offer effective long-term health solutions.

 Disadvantages: Can vary in quality and only are highly effective against symptoms of nutrient deficiency.

 Recommendations: If your doctor recommends a supplement to you, or if you have a poor diet and just want to fill in the gaps, then this is the type of supplement you need.
 Only exceed recommended dosages if professionally advised to do so, and look for formulations with greater bioavailability.